 The course deals with stream waters and their alteration of the landscape.
 Stresses the interaction of water, land and human activity.
 Prerequisite: GEO 210.

 It is suggested that electives are selected from Geography courses with an emphasis in analytical techniques, including:

 Note: Additional courses at the 400-level or above in Geography, Biology, Geology, Mathematics, Computer Sciences, Physics, or Chemistry may be selected with the consultation and approval of a Geography advisor.

 Study of land use planning history, concepts and techniques.
 Analysis of federal, state, and local government roles in planning.
 Examination of specific land use programs.
 Prerequisites: GEO 203QR; 3 additional credit hours in GEO or PSC.

 Advanced methods and theories concerning the field of cartography including: cartographic communication and visualization, digital map compilation and multivariate data representation.
-Prerequisites: GEO 303
+Prerequisite: GEO 303 or graduate standing.

 Advanced Geographic Information Systems

 Advanced techniques of geospatial analysis, with applications in social and environmental systems.
 Prerequisites: GEO 303, 308; or GEO 501; STA 282 or 382 or BIO 500.